 High blood pressure (hypertension) is a common condition in which the force of your blood against your artery walls is too high, too often.
-Ongoing high blood pressure puts stress on the heart and can lead to health problems, such as heart disease and stroke.
+Ongoing high blood pressure puts stress on your heart and can lead to health problems, such as heart disease and stroke.
 High blood pressure is also known as hypertension.